leggedrobotics/viplanner/omniverse/README.md

 To install the ViPlanner extension for Isaac Sim version 2023.1.1, follow these steps:

-1. Install Isaac Sim using the [Orbit installation guide](https://isaac-orbit.github.io/orbit/source/setup/installation.html).
+1. Install Isaac Sim using the [IsaacSim installation guide](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html).
+Make sure to install version 2023.1.1.
-2. Clone the orbit repo, checkout commit `477cd6b3f` and link the viplanner extension.
-The specific commit is necessary as Orbit is under active development and the extension is not yet compatible with the latest version.
+2. Clone the [IsaacLab](https://github.com/isaac-sim/IsaacLab) repo, checkout commit `477cd6b3f` to set the repo back to a previous version and link the viplanner extension.
+The specific commit is necessary as IsaacLab (prev.
+Orbit) is under active development and the extension is not compatible with the latest version.

 ```
-git clone git@github.com:NVIDIA-Omniverse/orbit.git
+git clone git@github.com:isaac-sim/IsaacLab.git
-cd orbit
+cd IsaacLab
 git checkout 477cd6b3f
 cd source/extensions
 ln -s {VIPLANNER_DIR}/omniverse/extension/omni.viplanner .
 ```

-3. TEMPORARY: To use Matterport with semantic information within Isaac Sim, a new extension has been developed as part of this work.
-Currently, all parts are getting updated to the latest Orbit version.
-A temporary solution that is sufficient for the demo script is available [here](https://github.com/pascal-roth/orbit_envs).
+3. To use Matterport with semantic information within Isaac Sim, a new extension has been developed as part of this work.
+Currently, all parts are getting updated to the latest IsaacLab version.
+A solution that is sufficient for the demo script is available [here](https://github.com/pascal-roth/orbit_envs).
 Please also clone and link it into orbit.

 ```
 git clone git@github.com:pascal-roth/orbit_envs.git